olafk/layout-info-web/README.md

 A simple widget to show technical information about the current page.

+Use it to explore the page/layout API, and the various settings that are otherwise hard to discover.
+Also good for String-Maps and configuration settings, that might not be documented other than in source code.

 Currently includes:

 * A page's typeSettings (e.g. including the different columns and their contents, meta information)